Blog

 Of course, to establish yourself, there is always going to be an investment of some sorts.
 Certainly there is a financial investment.
 For any legitimate start-up business there is a cost.
 There is no sugar coating that.
 The promises of making six-figured incomes for simply sending out links, posts, and emails is just that — a promise, and sadly, an empty promise.
 It is a scam.
 In order to succeed in business, one must put in time, effort, and money.
 You must also become one with the age-old adage, “You must learn in order to earn.”
 And what better time than now to invest in that adage and learn and train to be a transcriptionist where you can work from home, free from commuting, free from office politics, and free from overbearing bosses.
 Discipline and hard work?
 Yes.
 But it will be on your terms, your time table and schedule, and in the comfort of home.

 Helping to make this dream reality, we at TranscribeAnywhere (TA), are running a 40% discount on all of our courses.
 But this sale only lasts until 11:59 p.m. on Wednesday, October 16th.
 Our regular prices are a fantastic value as not only will you learn about and train for a career in transcription, but also you will have the opportunity to learn scoping by utilizing AI.
 It is included in the transcription courses.
 However, like anything that you are investing hard-earned money for, you want to make sure that transcription is the right career for you.
 You want it to be a good fit and something that you want to do.
 It is imperative and highly recommended that you first enroll in our free, no-obligation, no-hassle, no-hard sell, interesting and informative on-line workshop.
 There Janet will introduce you to the ins and outs of the transcription industry, what you need, the business model, and what you can expect to earn and how to find work.
 I am providing you a link to that workshop.
 Don’t worry, the link doesn’t automatically enroll you, it just takes you to the landing page where you can decide to take the first step.
-Again, there is no cost for the workshop nor is there any obligation.
+Again, there is no cost for the workshop nor is there any obligation to go on.
+We would love you to as it would open up new opportunities, but either you want to or you don’t.
+It is up to you, but if you do, you will be happy that you did.
+Here is that link:

 Hello, Glad You Found Your Way Here